Atlanta Personal Injury Lawyer

 Your attorney can help protect you from lowball offers from insurance companies after your accident.
 Since it is not in the insurance company’s interest to pay you a maximum settlement, an adjuster may visit you early on and offer you a settlement.
 This settlement will likely be much lower than you need to recover.

-Our personal injury attorney team at ChancoSchiffer Law, LLC can evaluate this claim and help you argue for a higher settlement.
+Our Atlanta personal injury attorney team at ChancoSchiffer Law, LLC can evaluate this claim and help you argue for a higher settlement.

 Many claims settle outside of the courtroom.
 When you enter into these settlement agreements, you will have to negotiate with the insurance company or defense attorney for compensation that covers your injuries.
-Your attorney can help you calculate your damages accurately before you enter negotiations.
+Your lawyer can help you calculate your damages accurately before you enter negotiations.
 In addition, your attorney has the negotiation skills necessary to represent your interests at this table.

 Many kinds of injury cases exist, from car accidents to those involving defective products or conditions on another party’s property.
 No matter how an injury occurs, it is important for a person to understand for a person to understand the legal processes that follow and how they may affect grounds for a personal injury case.
 If you believe that someone else is legally responsible for your injuries, the following steps can be used to protect your potential claim.